 - is a switch to select the return output (1 = Final communality (default), 2 = Loading/weights, 3 = Fitted values, 4 = Residuals).

 Value Return 1 Final communality (default).
 2 Loading or weights for factors.
 3 Fitted input variable (from PCs).
 4 Residuals.

 - The underlying model is described here.

 - The PCA_VAR function must be entered as an array formula (for return-types other than 1) in a range that has the rows as the number of variables (return-type = 2) or the number of observations (return-type > 2).

-- The sample data may include missing values.
+- The sample data may include data points with missing values.